 - If you get two ET8 units separately (they are not pre-synced):

-- Set up the first ET8 as a router — use the same SSDs and password as those of the router — then add the 2nd unit as a wireless node.
+- Set up the first ET8 as a router — use the same SSIDs and password as the router — then add the 2nd unit as a wireless node.

-- Use the first ET8’s web interface to switch the mode of the mesh into AP mode.
+- Use the first ET8’s web interface to switch the operation role into the AP mode.

-- Connect both ET8 units’ WAN port to the Multi-Gig switch.
+- Connect both ET8 units’ WAN ports to the Multi-Gig switch.
 Mission accomplished.

 And now you get a standalone router (the RT-AX89X) and an AiMesh running in the AP mode (the ET8).

-In this case, you can’t control the ET8 via the web interface (or mobile app) of the RT-AX89X.
-But in return, you can use all of the ET8’s bands and get all hardware connected using Multi-Gig wired connections.
+In this case, you can not control the ET8 via the RT-AX89X.
+But in return, you can use all of the ET8’s bands and connect all hardware using Multi-Gig wired connections.

 Hopefully, Asus will release firmware at some point that allows for better controlling of tri-band satellites via a dual-band router — which has been the case in Synology Mesh from the get-go.
 Until then, if you intend to use a dual-band router with tri-band satellites, this is the only way.